 Serenus decided it was time to retire in 1962.
 Raymond continued to operate the business successfully until he retired in 1996.
-Tom Johnson, Raymond’s son (and Serenus’ grandson) is the company’s CEO and Bill Woolwine, Jr. is the current President of Serenus Johnson Construction.
+Tom Johnson served as President until 2014 and retired as Vice President in 2018.
+Bill Woolwine, Jr. has served as the President of Serenus Johnson since October 2014.

 The company is now Serenus Johnson Construction, a name that reflects its founder’s belief in honesty, hard work, and quality.
 Serenus would be pleased.